 For us, achieving ambient intelligence begins with user feedback.
 Whether app-based direct feedback, monitoring thermostat changes/overrides, or hot/cold complaints, we tie all back to the status of the HVAC system, e.g., setpoint at the zone level, outside air temp/humidity, supply air temperature, supply air pressure, and other factors.
 This will allow us, over time, to find correlations between perceived comfort and actual conditions.
 This knowledge will help us predict when people will be comfortable in any given zone based on intrinsic and extrinsic factors.

 Our system, when utilized for optimization, does so using comfort bands that define the lowest and highest comfortable temperature for any given zone.
 Rather than have individuals control temperature —wreaking havoc with the energy bill, creating conflict within adjacent zones and operational parameters of a building— we convert the feedback into algorithms that define the range for any given comfort band at the zone level.
 Doing so delivers ambient intelligence in a smarter way.

 First, we can predict energy consumption based on comfort models.
-This in turn is a guidance for the overall optimization strategy for the buildings.
+This, in turn, is a guide for the overall optimization strategy for the buildings.
 The optimization strategy guides the HVAC system hour-by-hour.
 Adding a comfort model to our thermal model allows us to use our optimization engine to guide the building based on how people perceive and interact with the space.
 This is a far better indicator of performance than, say, savings across a baseline alone.